 All developments in Special Flood Hazard Areas (not just construction of buildings) require local permits.

-- A grading permit, issued by the Stormwater Division of Metro Water Services, is required for all land disturbing activities over 10,000 sq. ft., such as filling or excavating soil, the installation of pipes or digging ditches, and alterations to drainage channels.
+- A grading permit, issued by the Development Services Division of Metro Water Services, is required for all land disturbing activities over 10,000 sq. ft., such as filling or excavating soil, the installation of pipes or digging ditches, and alterations to drainage channels.

 - Building permits, issued by the Codes Administration, are required for all improvements or additions to existing structures as well as for any new structures.

 - Applications for grading and building permits must be made prior to the start of construction.

 Within Metro Nashville-Davidson County this permit process is combined into a “One-Stop Shop” to make compliance with local permits and regulations as simple and straightforward as possible.
 Additional information is available on our Development Services web page.

 Metro's Stormwater Management Regulations require that all residential structures built in the floodplain must be constructed with the lowest finished floor elevation located four feet above the 1-percent-annual chance flood elevation.
 Any fill placed in the floodplain must be offset with an equal volume of cut removed from the floodplain.
 Development in the floodway is prohibited (with few exceptions).
 In addition, new development and significant redevelopment sites, and sites needing a Grading Permit are required to preserve water quality buffers along Metro's community waters, which include streams, rivers, springs, lakes, ponds, and wetlands.

 A Property Owner/Builder will be required to sign the Development of Structures in the Floodplain form, acknowledging that he/she understands the requirements of the floodplain ordinance and regulations of the Metro Government, and will ensure that completed buildings meet the requirements defined above and in the Stormwater Management Manuals.